develprr/metamatic-blog/_posts/2023-06-05-high-quality-type-safe-code-with-python.markdown

 It will be easier to debug what is wrong in your production system when you have robust runtime gatekeepers on your instances - you will immediately see from the error logs that the error was caused because a HTTP request object didn't match the expectation.
-This saves you from a lot of debugging efort.
+This saves you from a lot of debugging effort.

 Of course you can also add runtime validation also in TypeScript (for example with [Yup](https://www.npmjs.com/package/yup) library) but it's then